intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/known_issues.md

    tmpfs          98889585      19 98889566    1% /sys/fs/cgroup
    ```

-   If there shows disk used a small part but inode table is full, you should delete useless files.
+   If there is a disk that uses a small part but the inode table is full, you should delete useless files.

-2. Restart Process to Free Space
+2. Restart the Process to Free Space

    Please run the command below to see which processes have opened descriptors to deleted files:
    ```bash